MonMon201/unsplash-api-backend/README.md

 ```

 ## Set up
-Copy environment variables and fill in a .env file
+1. Copy environment variables and fill in a .env file

 ```bash
 $ cp .env.example .env
 ```

+2. Switch notarealdb

+2. 1.
+Delete node_modules/notarealdb
+2. 2. replace it with ./notarealdb

 ## Running the app